 “For a lot of people it’s mental,” he said.
 “Bass are curious.”
 Nevertheless, just as in 1993, Dearman is not one to ignore a new product that is more suitable to the task at hand, and was quick to embrace fluorocarbon when it penetrated the American market.

-After his win at Rayburn, Dearman continued to fish the Bassmaster Tour through 2005, and Open events through 2008, earning nine more Top Ten finishes, including a runner-up spot at Rayburn in 1995 and a fourth-place finish there in 1996.
-At the dawn of the Elite Series, however, he elected to forego the berth he’d earned, and became a landman in Arkansas, working in the oil and gas exploration industry with two-time Megabucks winner Doug Garrett.
+After his win at Rayburn, Dearman continued to fish the Bassmaster Tour through 2005, and Open events through 2008, earning nine more top 10 finishes, including a runner-up spot at Rayburn in 1995 and a fourth-place finish there in 1996.
+At the dawn of the Elite Series, however, he elected to forego the berth he’d earned and became a landman in Arkansas, working in the oil and gas exploration industry with two-time Megabucks winner Doug Garrett.
 Later, fellow Rayburn hammer David Wharton joined them.
-Dearman pursued that path for a little bit over a decade, and then headed back to Texas.
+Dearman pursued that path for more than a decade and then headed back to Texas.
 His son Slade, who fished 59 B.A.S.S. events, the last of them a 14th-place finish at Rayburn in 2004, now works for the railroad.

 “I still cherry pick a few events here and there,” he said.
 “I haven’t quit altogether.
 I’m not scared of nobody.”